mikesheen/StarMadeJoinStats/README.md

 chgrp -R www-data js/*.*
 ```
 ### crontabs ###
 You need to add some crontabs to regularly parse the logs and generate the files the graphs report on.
 I opted for once an hour.
-The unique index on the table means you can parse the same log file without risk of duplicates - this was the only reliably way I found of updating the logs which StarMade generates.
+The unique index on the table means you can parse the same log file without risk of duplicates - this was the only reliable way I found of updating the logs with the retention policy which StarMade has for log files.
+You don't want the crontab to be more than a day, and and it only takes a fraction of a second to run - one hour has worked fine in my production server for over a year, with no impact on server peformance.
 Edit the crontab with:

 ```